-We are a Delaware limited partnership recently formed by Duke Energy Field Services, LLC, or DEFS, to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
+We are a Delaware limited partnership formed by Duke Energy Field Services, LLC, or DEFS, to own, operate, acquire and develop a diversified portfolio of complementary midstream energy assets.
 We operate two business segments:

-- · our Natural Gas Services segment, which consists of our North Louisiana natural gas gathering, processing and transportation system; and - our NGL Logistics segment, which consists of our interests in two NGL pipelines.
+- our Natural Gas Services segment, which consists of Minden, Ada and PELICO, or our North Louisiana system, natural gas gathering, processing and transportation system; and - our NGL Logistics segment, which consists of our interests in two natural gas liquid, or NGL, pipelines.